Business Loan

 CDCs are nonprofit, SBA-approved community lenders that support local economic and business development.
 The CDCs lend and guarantee 40 percent of the loan money, the financial institution lends 50 percent of it and the borrower supplies the remaining ten percent in the form of a down payment.

-These term loans can be valued at up to $20 million and come with repayment terms of between ten and 25 years.
+These business term loans can be valued at up to $20 million and come with repayment terms of between ten and 25 years.
 Interest rates are dependent on both the CDC and the lending institution.

 SBA Microloan Program